ARM-software/libGPULayers/docs/extension_support.md

 * `Instance::injectedDeviceExtensions` for device extensions.

-Device extensions will be removed from this list if we can detect that the underlying device already supports them, which means we can just pass through.
+Device extensions will be removed from this list if we can detect that the underlying device already supports them, which means we can just pass through rather than emulating support.

 ### Handling extended API entry points

-All entrypoints that are touched by an extension need to be intercepted with a `user_tag` version of a function, which will implement the functionality that the layer requires.
+All entrypoints that are touched by an extension need to be intercepted with a `user_tag` version of that function, which will implement the functionality that the layer requires.

 If the driver beneath the layer actually supports the extension, the extended API parameters can be passed down to the driver without modification.
 This